 Our respected directors Neil Parsley and Dr Colin Robertson lead the coaching team.
-Neil currently consults for Manchester City FC and British Ski and Snowboard and Dr Colin Robertson is Head of the Athletic Development Centre at Bolton University and a widely published Sport Scientist.
+Neil currently consults for England F.A and British Ski and Snowboard and Dr Colin Robertson is Head of the Athletic Development Centre at Bolton University and a widely published Sport Scientist.

 Neil Parsley is one the most sought after and experienced strength and conditioning coaches in the UK.
 Over the last 16 years Neil has coached Olympic Champions (Beijing & London Olympics), multiple World and European medalists and National champions across several sports including Taekwondo, Athletics, Rugby, Swimming, Cycling, Wrestling and Disability swimming.
 He has travelled extensively throughout the world attending training camps and competitions in Europe, Asia, Australasia & South America.

 Neil is a co-founder and director of the unique and highly successful UTS gym who continues to coach our Tribe and athletes of all abilities.
 He regularly presents on his work at national and international conferences.